 It is all about work ethic.
 You have to be always working and never have your hands empty.
-‘Slow is smooth, smooth is fast’, in other words start of slow, keep doing it regularly and you will make less mistakes.
+‘Slow is smooth, smooth is fast’, in other words, start off slow, keep doing it regularly and you will make fewer mistakes.
 Practise makes perfect.

 What do you most like to cook?

-Pasta’s are the most fun.
+Pasta is the most fun.
 You get to work with proteins like chicken, beef, seafood and vegetarian, and a whole range of other ingredients.
-At home I like to cook pizza from the base up.
+At home, I like to cook pizza from the base up.

 How long have you lived on the Fraser Coast, and what is your favourite thing to do?

 I have lived on the Fraser Coast all of my life.
 I love the beach, swimming and walking.
 I love all of the businesses in town, and I like to see what they are all doing with food, it is interesting, exciting and different.

 What is the strangest item in your fridge right now?

 Cuttlefish ink.
 A great ingredient in some dishes.